Wrongful Death Actions: Familial Aspects that Can Increase Case Value

 The Appellate Division in Jablonowska v.
 Suther, 390 N.J.
 Super.
 395 (App.
 Div.
 2007), held that loss of companionship is limited to the value of the services that the companionship would have provided, based upon what the marketplace would pay a business adviser, therapist or trained counselor for performing such services.
 Although determining these values will be done by your economic expert, highlighting the family harmony will only increase and substantiate the values.

 Overcoming the hardship of losing a family member poses one of the most difficult situations one must endure.
-In the event their death was caused by a wrongful act of another, it is important to identify family and cultural trends that can increase the overall value of a claim.
+In the event where a wrongful act of another caused their death, it is important to identify family and cultural trends that can increase the overall value of a claim.
 Plaintiff’s attorneys must spend time learning about the deceased’s entire family, their relationships, family values, culture and traditions.
 In any wrongful death case, you should go to the survivors’ homes and meet with family members.
 Any family personalization and familiarization that you can relate to the jury will only increase the value of your damages.

 Andrew J. Rossetti is a partner in the Cherry Hill office of Rossetti & DeVoto.
 He is a former assistant prosecutor of Camden County and is certified as a civil trial attorney by both the New Jersey Supreme Court and the National Board of Trial Advocacy.
 Dean E. Avgerinos is a law clerk at Rossetti & DeVoto.